-We are highly dependent on the management, development, clinical, financial and business development expertise of our executive officers, particularly RA Session II, our Founder, President and Chief Executive Officer.
+We are highly dependent on the management, development, clinical, financial and business development expertise of our executive officers.
 Each of our executive officers may currently terminate their employment with us at any time.
 We do not maintain "key person" insurance for any of our executives or employees.

-In March 2022, as part of our strategic prioritization initiatives to improve operating efficiency, we reduced our headcount by approximately 35%.
+In March 2022, as part of our strategic prioritization initiatives to improve operating efficiency, we reduced our headcount by approximately 35%, and throughout 2022 and early 2023 we further reduced headcount, including the separations of our former Chief Executive Officer, Chief Medical Officer and Chief Development Officer.
+These reductions resulted in a year-over-year reduction in headcount of 63% at December 31, 2022 as compared to December 31, 2021.
+As of December 31, 2022, we had 65 employees.
+As a result of our headcount reductions, we have engaged various outside consultants, principally in the areas of clinical development and clinical operations.
 Although we believe these employee transitions are in the best interest of our company and our stockholders, these transitions may result in the loss of personnel with deep institutional or technical knowledge.
 Further, the transition could potentially disrupt our operations and relationships with employees, suppliers and partners and due to added costs, operational inefficiencies, decreased employee morale and productivity and increased turnover.
 In addition, our competitors may seek to use these transitions and the related potential disruptions to gain a competitive advantage over us.
 Furthermore, these changes increase our dependency on the other members of our leadership team and clinical and preclinical operations teams that remain with us, who are not contractually obligated to remain employed with us and may leave at any time.
 Any such departure could be particularly disruptive and, to the extent we experience additional turnover, competition for top talent is high such that it may take some time to find a candidate that meets our requirements.
 Our future operating results depend substantially upon the continued service of our key personnel and in significant part upon our ability to attract and retain qualified management personnel.
-If we are unable to mitigate these or other similar risks, our business, results of operation and financial condition may be adversely affected.
+If we are unable to mitigate these or other similar risks, our business, results of operation and financial condition